 Content Strategy Helper Tool – Version 3 by BuiltVisible - using Google Spreadsheets, this 3rd update is a complete rework of the tool with new social sites, content aggregators and news sources.
 How does Richard Baxter and his team produce this awesomeness?

-Rand Fishkin's Whiteboard Friday on Why Good Unique Content Needs To Die discusses the content bar we should be aiming for and how to get there NEW
+Rand Fishkin's Whiteboard Friday on Why Good Unique Content Needs To Die discusses the content bar we should be aiming for and how to get there.

 75 Resources for Writing Incredible Copy that Converts by Kiss Metrics - Yep, seventy-five (a weeks worth?) resources including posts, infographics, guides, books, courses, websites and blogs on all-things-copywriting including headline writing, CTA's, eCommerce copy and conversion / landing pages.
 Features (among many) Copyblogger, QuickSprout, UnBounce, Nick Usborne and Copy Hackers.
-What are you waiting for?
 Dive in :)

 SEO Guide to Creating Viral Linkbait and Infographics by Ed Fry over on Distilled - Brainstorm, research and analysis, design and presentation, publishing and sharing.
 HUGE.
 Free workbook too

 9 of the Best Animated Infographics on the Web (no kidding!) - a collection of what-can-be-achieved infographics, by those super people at Neomam.